KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

 ========================================

 Requires:
-Module Manager by sarbian, swamp_ig, and ialdabaoth - INCLUDED (v2.2.0) ModuleRCSFX by ialdabaoth.
+Module Manager by sarbian, swamp_ig, and ialdabaoth - INCLUDED (v2.2.1) ModuleRCSFX by ialdabaoth.
 Updated by NathanKell - INCLUDED Real Solar System by NathanKell (v7.1)
-Real Fuels by NathanKell (v7.1)
+Real Fuels by NathanKell (v7.2)
 Deadly Reentry Continued by NathanKell (v5.2)
 Ferram Aerospace Research by ferram4 (v0.14.1.1)
-RealChutes by stupid_chris. (v1.2.3) NOTE: DO NOT install the MM files that are included.
+RealChutes by stupid_chris. (v1.2.4) NOTE: DO NOT install the MM files that are included.
-Engine Ignitor by HoneyFox. (v3.3) NOTE: DO NOT install the MM files that are included.
+Engine Ignitor by HoneyFox. (v3.3) NOTE: DO NOT install the MM files located in the "extract to use" zip files that are included.
 Advanced Jet Engine by camlost (v1.4) NON-OFFICIAL 0.24.* update HERE

 Very Highly Recommended:
-TweakScale by Biotronic (v1.33)
+TweakScale by Biotronic (v1.37)
-TAC Life Support by TaranisElsu (v0.9 PRE-RELEASE #3) CrossFeedEnabler by NathanKell (v2.2)
+TAC Life Support by TaranisElsu (v0.9 PRE-RELEASE #4) CrossFeedEnabler by NathanKell (v2.2)
 Toolbar by blizzy78 (v1.7.6)
-ModuleFixer by arsenic87
+ModuleFixer by arsenic87.
+Download HERE.
 PartCatalog by BlackNecro (v3.0RC5)
 TextureReplacer by Shaw (v1.6.1) or Active Texture Management by rbray89 (v3.3.1)